akijarl/urn_demo/HYK-Dice-sim.md

   3. Find the element on the diagonal for the row that represents the ancestral base for the branch.
 This will be the only negative number in the row.
 This represents the rate of leaving that base.
-    We'll call the flux out of the base λ..
+    We'll call the flux out of the base λ.
   4. Draw a waiting time, *t*:
       1. draw a random Uniform(0,1) variable, *u*
       2. calculate *t = log(u)/λ*